noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 ### data binding

 - almost any html attribute has a `:someAttribute` syntax for binding to an appDataProperty, see `v-bind`
+  - without the leading `:` the attribute becomes a static property, instead of dynamically binding to appData

 #### form controls